Blue sUAS are only drones to be used by the U.S. Department of the Interior

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

-Copyright © DroneXL.co 2023.
+Copyright ยฉ DroneXL.co 2025.
 All rights reserved.
 The content, images, and intellectual property on this website are protected by copyright law.
 Reproduction or distribution of any material without prior written permission from DroneXL.co is strictly prohibited.
-For permissions and inquiries, please contact us here.
+For permissions and inquiries, please contact us first.
+DroneXL.co is a proud partner of the Drone Advocacy Alliance.
+Be sure to check out DroneXL's sister site, EVXL.co, for all the latest news on electric vehicles.

 FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
 We do not sell, share, rent out, or spam your email.

 To be clear, this does not restrict purchase to only Blue sUAS, which are all tactical drones, but strongly encourages purchases using the GSA.
 The larger <55lb UAVs can be purchased, but the manufacturer will need to provide documentation to comply with NDAA 848.
-Contrary to the DJI statement, these companies are not at an advantage since “the guts” cannot be Chinese nor are their companies subsidized directly by the government like DJI.
+Contrary to the DJI statement, these companies are not at an advantage since โthe gutsโ cannot be Chinese nor are their companies subsidized directly by the government like DJI.
 Our company actually has the only competitively awarded State IDIQ to rapidly procure these other Buy American compliant UAVs.
 DOI is not restricting purchase to just the Blue sUAS, but they are banning foreign made drones.